saobangmath/BackendServer/README.md

 (Weiming 23 feb)
 Already somewhat done a edit questions page but I just used a bunch of components from bootstrap.
 Did around the same time as Ivan so didn't use his theme yet.
 Can see and access the page through (baseurl)/questions.

-Will change back to Ivan's html next time
+Will change to Ivan's html next time

 (Ivan 23 feb)
 Currently using html template from web.
 Template stored in folder 'pages'.
 To use, add 'pages' to STATICFILES_DIRS in settings.py